gregorymususa/finderskeepers/README.md

 1. Tried to place Environment Variables in $ sudo vim /etc/environment (so it is available globally, from boot)

+ENVIRONMENT_VARIABLE='VALUE'

+(no need for export, before the variable)

 2. Tried to place Environment Variables in $ sudo vim /etc/apache2/sites-available/000-default.conf (because System Environment Variables != Apache Environment Variables)

 Using PassEnv, and SetEnv.